vxsharma-14/visualib/README.md

      a = x and y coordinates of patch 1 location b = x and y coordinates of patch 2 location

-   **SEE EXAMPLE IN FILE "VISUALIZATION.HTML"
+   **SEE EXAMPLE IN FILE "VISUALIZATION.PDF"